 What is a Corneal Transplant?

-What to expect during a corneal transplant
+What Can I expect during a corneal transplant?

 As an outpatient treatment at Bentz Eye Center, we start by administering eye drops to numb the eye and placing an eye speculum to prevent you from blinking.
 Our West Palm Beach, FL ophthalmologist tapes a patch over your eye, which encourages healing during the recovery period.
 Following your procedure, you'll receive detailed aftercare instructions, and we will ask you to come back into the office for post-surgery visits.

 "Dr. Rothschild and the staff are kind and professional yet gentle and compassionate."- B.R. / Google / Dec 14, 2021